Unit rationale, description and aim

 25%

-Enables students to demonstrate their ability to identify structures on human cadavers (including images of human cadavers), models, x-rays and surface anatomy photos in the second half of semester.
+Enables students to demonstrate their ability to identify structures on human cadavers, (including images of human cadavers) models, x-rays and surface anatomy photos related to the upper limb.

 Weighting